bootique/bootique-cxf/bootique-cxf-jaxws-server/README.md

 ##### Providing service implementors
 Most probably you would want to use DI to provide injections in service implementor instances.
 The easiest way to achieve that, is to use Guice factory methods, as shown in the examples above.
-If you don't want / cannot use factory methods - worry not.
+If you don't want or cannot use factory methods - worry not.
 All ```@Inject``` annotated members and methods will be resolved in runtime during endpoint creations.

 ```java
     @WebService